xph9876/hugo-academic-penghao/content/post/20230210_graduation/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Graduation!"
-subtitle: "With the help of many people, I got my Ph.D. degree in Bioinformatics!"
+subtitle: "Thanks to the support and guidance of numerous individuals, I successfully obtained my Ph.D. in Bioinformatics!"
-summary: "With the help of many people, I got my Ph.D. degree in Bioinformatics!"
+summary: "Thanks to the support and guidance of numerous individuals, I successfully obtained my Ph.D. in Bioinformatics!"
 authors: []
 tags: []
 categories: []